Antonio Guzmán Fernández: End of Presidency

 Early in June 1982, Hipólito Mejía, who was running to become senator for the Santiago Province, was told that the president was not feeling well and that he should pay him a visit.
 Hipólito had a good relationship with the president, who had appointed him Minister of Agriculture in 1978.
 Upon arriving Hipólito found Guzmán sitting on the beach crying, next to his horse.
 Something that Hipólito, and everyone else, knew was very out of character in a president with a very strong and vibrant personality.
 When Hipólito inquired, Guzmán told him he was worried about the country's future.
 That same day Hipólito told Renée Klang Avelino, the president's wife, that he was worried about Guzmán, but Renée dismissed it telling him not to worry, her husband a valiant and fearless leader, and that there was nothing wrong with him.
 Three days later the president had dinner at Hipólito's house.
 There Hipólito's wife noticed that the president was acting very out of character and that he looked somewhat untidy.
 After listening to his wife's concerns, Hipólito visited a psychiatrist friend who told him that the president may be suffering from depression.
 Hipólito would not have any of this of course, he knew his friend very well and told the psychiatrist that "Guzman basically invented anti-depression".
 But the psychiatrist replied with a stern warning.
 "Hipólito, depression is a cursed illness.
 Be very careful".
 It is very likely that the president was suffering from depression but kept it from everyone, even his wife.
 Furthermore, even if he had acknowledged it, he was the type of person that would have never taken medications for it.
 According to Hipólito, that's the kind of person he was.

 About a month later, on July 4, 1982, Hipólito was awakened at 4 am by a phone call from his cousin.
 Antonio Guzmán had shot himself.
-Vice-President Jacobo Majluta became acting President and ruled for the remaining 43 days of the four-year term.
+Vice-President Jacobo Majluta became acting President and ruled for the remaining 43 days of the four-year term (source missing).